Buy Me Up TV

 Buy Me Up TV is a BBC Radio 2 sitcom set behind the scenes of a 24-hour shopping channel.
 It was written by James Eldred and Justin Edwards.
-A pilot episode was broadcasr in March 2007, with a further four episodes following in March 2008.
+A pilot episode was broadcast in March 2007, with a further four episodes following in March 2008.
 It starred Justin Edwards, Katherine Jakeways, Alex MacQueen, Greg Proops, Ewen MacIntosh and Colin Hoult.